DemirhanOzelTrojan/Keeling_Predict/README.md

-Keeling_Predict:
-An R based Keeling Curve time series extrapolation.
+Keeling_Predict is an R based Keeling Curve time series extrapolation.

+In order to run Keeling_Predict simply place the data (co2.csv) in the same folder as the R scipt (main.R).
+Make sure your R session has the zoo, imputeTS, and Forecast and forecast CRAN packages installed.

 What is the Keeling Curve?